vicenteherrera/psa-checker/README.md

 ## How it works

-The official Pod Security Admission on the Kubernetes project will only evaluate Pod manifests, so a Deployment, Daemonset, Replicaset can be admited, while in fact its pod will never be allowed to run by the admission.
+The official Pod Security Admission on the Kubernetes project will only evaluate Pod manifests, so a Deployment, Daemonset, Replicaset, Job or Cronjob can be admitted, while in fact its pod will never be allowed to run by the admission.

-This checker does look into those kind of objects, so you can check if there is any problem on your files beforehand.
+This checker does look into **Deployment, Daemonset, Replicaset, Job or Cronjob** specification, so you can check if there is any problem on your files beforehand.

-The input manifest file can have any number of Kubernetes objects, all will be evaluated.
+The input manifest file can have any number of Kubernetes objects, all will be evaluated, and those that the check doesn't apply will be skipped.

 ## Example